Implementing Sliding Window in Memory

 1. Architectural Context: Why In-Memory Sliding Windows?

 Naive fixed-window counters introduce boundary spikes where traffic doubles at window rollover, violating strict API SLAs.
-Sliding window logic eliminates this artifact by evaluating request velocity across a continuously shifting time horizon.
+This guide shows how to build a single-node sliding window in process memory, the concrete implementation behind the precision advantage described in the parent Fixed Window vs Sliding Window guide.
 For low-latency API gateways, the operational gap between fixed counters and precise sliding logic is measured in sub-2ms P99 latency and strict heap allocation constraints.

-When evaluating Core Rate Limiting Algorithms & Theory, the in-memory sliding window emerges as the optimal compromise between distributed accuracy and local execution speed.
+When evaluating where this primitive fits, the in-memory sliding window emerges as the optimal compromise between distributed accuracy and local execution speed.
 By anchoring state to process memory, you bypass network round-trips and serialization overhead inherent in Redis-backed counters.
 However, this architecture demands rigorous memory management: every millisecond of GC pause or unbounded heap growth directly translates to dropped requests or cascading timeouts.

 2. Core Data Structure: Bounded Circular Buffers & Sorted Timestamps